WHEN: +iCal

 - @12 1/2 completely owning me on Belmont Hill!

 - Posthumously reaching Everest Base Camp; the founder of 2Wish kindly took my Limpet shell with Red’s ashes embedded in on her trek.
-We shall be raising money for 2Wish.

 - My Limpet now travels with me, close to the Red shaped hole in my heart.